MFA Student FAQs

 Can I take one thesis hour?
 Five thesis hours?
 Six thesis hours?
 Yes, you can take any number of thesis hours (6 total required) in any given semester.
 Again, though, you MUST notify your thesis director any time you sign up for thesis hours.
 Most directors do not require that you show them thesis work until your final semester, in which your defense takes place-the assumption is that you are working on your thesis throughout your time in the program.
 However, all faculty work differently.
 Check with your thesis director any time you sign up for thesis hours.

 How should I submit my thesis?
 Once you have received format approval from the Graduate School, you'll need to email to Nancy Holland and Lisa Bertini an electronic copy of your thesis (.pdf file) for archival.
-Also, you will need to submit one hard copy on thesis paper with all approving signatures (including the Dean of the Graduate School) to Lisa Bertini, who will forward it to Adina Higgins in Archives at Randall Library.
-The Library will bind this copy for the Department of Creative Writing thesis archives.
+Also, you will need to submit one hard copy on thesis paper with all approving signatures (including the Dean of the Graduate School) to Lisa Bertini, who will forward it to HF Group for binding for the Department of Creative Writing thesis archives.
 See the MFA Handbook for more information regarding thesis content requirements, and see the Graduate School's webpage for Current Students for thesis formatting.

 How do I register for a DIS (Directed Independent Study, CRW 591)?

 The professor directing your DIS must fill out the graduate DIS form, print it, sign it, and forward to the MFA Coordinator or Department Chair to sign.
 We then send the form to the Graduate School, who registers you for the DIS.
 The Graduate School must receive the signed form two days before the end of Drop-Add.